stephend/citybeautiful.nz/_posts/2017-03-01-wellington-under-the-mountain.md

 I've come up with a couple of ideas for routes - each extending the existing heavy rail network from the current terminus to a new terminus at the airport, with a double-tracked electrified line.
 It would have six platforms there: enough, hopefully, to turn around 24 trains per hour.
 At peak this would allow 10 trains per hour on each of the Hutt and Kapiti Lines, plus another 4 trains per hour from the Johnsonville Line, to continue from the current terminus and finish at the airport instead.

+The path will break from the current station at ground level, and head along the Quays in a trench.
+This is not the greatest of civic surroundings, but the Quays are already terrible and cause massive severance, so this won't be any worse.
+We then head down between Kent and Cambridge Tces to the Basin Reserve.

-As for just how it gets between the two and where it stops, I've picked two representative options.
+After that, I've picked two representative options.
 The first is the "full" option, with stops at the Hospital in Newtown and in Kilbirnie.

 ![Map of proposed rail route, Wellington Station to Airport via Newtown](/images/2017/wellington-rail-n.png)